patrickfrey/mewa/doc/tutorial.md

 ## Target Audience

 To understand this article some knowledge about formal languages and parser generators is helpful.
-To understand the examples you should be familiar with some scripting languages that have a concept of closures similar to Lua.
-If you have read a tutorial about LLVM IR, you will get grip on the code generation in the examples.
+To understand the examples you should be familiar with some scripting languages that have a concept of closures similar to _Lua_.
+If you have read a tutorial about _LLVM IR_, you will get grip on the code generation in the examples.

 ## Deeper Digging

-For a deeper digging you have to look at the Mewa project itself and the implementation of the main example language, a strongly typed multiparadigm programming language with structures, classes, interfaces, free functions, generics, and exceptions.
+For a deeper digging you have to look at the _Mewa_ project itself and the implementation of the main example language, a strongly typed multiparadigm programming language with structures, classes, interfaces, free functions, generics, lambdas and exceptions.
 There exists an [FAQ](faq.md) that also tries to answer problem-solving questions.

 ## Tutorial, Part 1